Windows

 HKEY_CURRENT_USER\Software\Policies\Microsoft\Windows\CloudContent

-If you do not see the CloudContent folder, right-click the Windows folder, select New, and create a Key named CloudContent.
+If the CloudContent key is missing, right-click the Windows folder, select New, and create a Key named CloudContent.

 Turn Spotlight collection on or off in Windows 11

-Right-click in the empty space on the right side, select New, then DWORD (32-bit) Value.
+Right-click the right pane, select New, then DWORD (32-bit) Value.
 Name it DisableSpotlightCollectionOnDesktop.
+Set the value to 1 to disable the feature or 0 to enable it.

 Turn Spotlight collection on or off in Windows 11